moginhill/PlayList1/README.md

 # PlayList1
-Python GUI to simulate storing titles in a music playlist
+Python GUI to simulate storing titles in a music playlist.
+It doesn't actually play music, unfortunately.